NoorullahZamindar-007/Scikit-learn-Work-and-Study-/README.md

 # Scikit-learn-Work-and-Study-
 Scikit-learn Work and Study

-1- All the work of machine learnign
+1- All the work of machine learning
 2- You need t